Ephrem7-max/flame-senzia/README.md

 Checking whether you and the one in your mind has the connection you expect?

 ### The Solution (that nobody asked for)
-comparing whehther your names have anything in common - the most important string in any ones life.
+Comparing whether your names have anything in common - the most important string in any ones life.

 ## Technical Details
 ### Technologies/Components Used